Bank of Japan hikes interest rates following 17 years, abolishes yield control curve policy

 — Shreyashi Sanyal

 In a surprising move, the Bank of Japan (BOJ) recently decided to raise interest rates for the first time in 17 years.
 This decision marks a significant shift in the country’s monetary policy, as it had maintained negative interest rates since 2016.
-The bank’s intention with this rate hike is to stimulate economic growth and address concerns about the prolonged effectiveness of negative rates.
+The bank’s intention with this rate hike is to stimulate economic growth and address concerns regarding the prolonged effectiveness of negative rates.

 The BOJ hiked the short-term rates from -0.1% to a range of 0% to 0.1%, demonstrating its commitment to revitalizing the Japanese economy.
 This move will have implications for various sectors, including government bonds and currency exchange rates.
 Additionally, the yield curve control policy, employed by the central bank to regulate longer-term interest rates through the buying and selling of bonds, has been abolished.